The Best Beach in Every State

-For a memorable zero-entry Texas beach day, one surrounded by a myriad of thrilling water slides, head to Schlitterbahn in New Braunfels 30 minutes north of San Antonio, but for a Blue Wave Beach experience (the first in Texas) it’s Rockport you want.
+For a memorable zero-entry Texas beach day, one surrounded by myriad thrilling waterslides, head to Schlitterbahn in New Braunfels 30 minutes north of San Antonio, but for a Blue Wave Beach experience (the first in Texas), it’s Rockport you want.
 According to Thrillist, visitors arrive for “weekends on a beach that’s been rebuilt with public thatched-roofed palapas, restrooms, and showers.
 Because it remains shallow, this is a great spot for people with children looking for shells and hermit crabs.”
 Pay a fiver to park and enjoy this beach located less than three hours from either San Antonio, Houston, or Austin.

 Utah: Bridger Bay Beach, Antelope Island State Park, Salt Lake City

-This two-mile stretch of white, Oolitic sand is where you want to go to see if you can really float in the lake and—spoiler alert—you actually will thanks to 12-percent salinity.
-And don’t worry, you can wash away the salt in freshwater showers that are on site.
-What is best about the Great Salt Lake’s largest island though is that its also a natural preserve with bison, antelope, coyotes, and impressive water birds to seek out and admire during your epic Utah beach day.
+This two-mile stretch of white, Oolitic sand is where you want to go to see if you can really float in the lake and—spoiler alert—you actually will, thanks to its 12 percent salinity.
+And don’t worry, you can wash away the salt in freshwater showers that are on-site.
+What’s best about the Great Salt Lake’s largest island, though, is that it’s also a natural preserve.
+There are bison, antelope, coyotes, and impressive water birds to seek out and admire during your epic Utah beach day.
 Not too many beaches in the United States offer that kind of diversity!
-Spending time on Antelope Island is a great beach vacation idea, here are 25 more to consider as you plan your summer travel.
+Spending time on Antelope Island is a great beach vacation idea, and here are 25 more to consider.

 Vermont: Sand Bar State Park, Milton